 Explore the Extraordinary Adventure of being a camp team member below!

-Below you’ll find some of the key tasks you’ll do this summer.
-They aren’t all the responsibilities you’ll have but the list will give you a good idea of what you’ll do this summer.
+Below are some of the key tasks you’ll do this summer.
+They aren’t all your responsibilities, but the list will give you a good idea of what you will be doing.

 Changing Lives